Rules for ALL Studies Involving Vertebrate Animals

 1) These projects must adhere to BOTH of the following guidelines:

-All studies meeting the general guidelines but not meeting the above criteria specifically for home, school or field must be conducted at a Regulated Research Institution.
+All vertebrate animal studies that do not meet the above guidelines must be conducted in a Regulated Research Institutions.
 See Section B.

 2) Animals must be treated kindly and cared for properly.
 Animals must be housed in a clean, ventilated, comfortable environment appropriate for the species.
 They must be given a continuous, clean (uncontaminated) water and food supply.
 Cages, pens and fish tanks must be cleaned frequently.
 Proper care must be provided at all times, including weekends, holidays, and vacation periods.
 Animals must be observed daily to assess their health and well-being.
 A Designated Supervisor is required to oversee the daily husbandry of the animals.
 Any of the following U.S. documents provide further guidance for animal husbandry: